-This contract is an fixed firm contract.
+This contract is a fixed firm price contract.

 SEC.
 3.05 PROPOSED PAYMENT PROCEDURES

 The state will make payments based on a negotiated payment schedule.
 Each billing must consist of an invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.